mathnimatics/mathnimatics.github.io/README.md

 Once you've completed your animation and verified that it works, create a pull request and we'll handle the rest!

 ## Background
-This was a project submission for the DA Hacks hackathon, which made it into the finals.
+This was a project submission for [DA hacks](https://de-anza-hacks-2023.devpost.com/), which made it into the finals.
 Now, it is solely here for the sake of verbwire and potatoes.